The redesigned SAT Essay asks you to use your reading, analysis, and writing skills.

 The SAT’s essay component has had a total makeover:

-- You have 50 minutes to complete your essay, 25 minutes more than the required essay that was part of the SAT students took before March 2016.
+- You have 50 minutes to complete your essay, 25 minutes more than the required essay on the old SAT.

 - You won’t be asked to agree or disagree with a position on a topic or to write about your personal experience.